 How to Visit the Soldier Cemetery of Brunico

-A visit to the medieval town of Brunico is an easy trip add-on before or after a trek around Lago di Braies.
+A visit to the medieval town of Brunico in Val Pusteria is an easy trip add-on before or after hiking around Lago di Braies.
 While in Brunico, a walk through the Soldier Cemetery is a must.
 Every lover of nature and history will find it an enchanting sight.

 The town offers you a few ways to reach the cemetery.
 From the grounds of the Bruneck Castle walk to the south castle wall and continue down a small slope to a footbridge.
 Cross over the road (Via Riscone) to the Kühbergl hill.
 Then follow the path to the right for a bit until you come to a set of stairs leading uphill.
 The cemetery sits at the top of the steps.

-Additional options to visiting the cemetery include two parking lots directly off Via Riscone.
+Additional options to visit the cemetery include two parking lots directly off Via Riscone.
 If you choose either one, you’ll have to walk uphill even more, but neither path is difficult.